coughingmouse/Korean-Romanization/README.md

 | ㅹ | b' | ? |
 | ㆄ | p' | ? |
 | ᄛ(ퟝ) | r | ? |

+Switching Latin letter for ⟨ㅓ⟩ and ⟨ㅡ⟩ was what made me publish the system.
+Although I have approached rather naïvely, the switch seemed to illustrate well the pronunciation change of ⟨ㅢ⟩, and felt like a novel approach.
+There are also other interesting parts of the system, some of which may not look great to some.
+Because they are the reason the system is being published, I've introduced them in the tl;dr section, just in case they may help future designers make decisions.
+As such, the system is completely free to use, modify, etc. without warranty or liability on me.
 ______

 ### More Examples